kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 I attend various academic talks and seminars and sometimes scribe them.

+### Joel Tropp on Finding Structure With Randomness <a href = "{{ site.baseurl }}/notes/tropp_structure_rand.pdf">[pdf]</a>

+Professor Joel Tropp from CalTech CMS gave a talk on another approach to approximating low-rank SVD in a manner appropriate for very large matrices.

 ### Michael Jordan on Nonparametric Bayesian and Combinatorial Stochastic Processes <a href = "{{ site.baseurl }}/notes/michael_jordan_bayes.pdf">[pdf]</a>

 Professor Michael Jordan gave a talk on applications and theory of nonparametric Bayesian statistics.